affaau/mytelegrambot_openai/README.md

 From Internet, learn how to generate your own API keys for both telegram bot and openAI.
 And you need to firstly create a telegram bot too.
 Easily found the knnow how from Internet.

 This code is running by Python 3.9.
-Please install following libraries.
+Please install following libraries.<br>
-Install python-telegram-bot v20.0
+Install python-telegram-bot v20.0<br>
 Install openai

 Modify my code with your personall KEY.